songaaa888/FRENet/README.md

-# Context-Aware Deepfake Detection for Securing AI-Driven Financial Transactions
+# Deepfake Detection via Feature Refinement and Enhancement Network for Consumer Electronics
 <b> Authors: Weicheng Song</a>, Siyou Guo</a>, Guisheng Zhang</a>, Qilei Li</a>, Gwanggil Jeon</a>, Mingliang Gao*</a>  </b>